 Hi there, I don't know if you read my message or not but if you still work for the same guy, you might want to cash all your paychecks laying around.
 He vetoed the last bill that had some strings attached (pullout date set) and he is not about to agree with Nancy Pelosi although the last I heard he has somewhat softened his stance on the issue (because he FINALLY realized that he is losing support among his rubber stamping followers on the hill.
 Good for him, let him learn a lesson.
 No blank check for him just because it's his way or the highway. :) So you better make sure that you get paid before they run out of funds and all you get is IOUs. :)

 "Ajándék ital" isn't quite good, because it's not a simple free drink, and you don't get it because you've chosen a package or stg else.
 The accent is not on free, but on the fact that you get it when you arrive somewhere.
-The welcome drink is a nice gesture you get when you arrive or check in to feel comfortable, or to spend the time during check in.
-Usually it is used as "welcome drink" in hungarian too, it's not translated.

 Smart thinking, congratulations!
 Finally someone got it... :) Of course, how in the world could we make a difference in English, except saying Your Highness or Your Majesty, Madam or Sir…?
-Hihihi… That's funny!
+Hihihi… That's funny!

 Szvsz lehet ugy forditani szabadon, hogy "ajandek ital", mert arrol szol a dolog, hogy a tulaj megajandekoz egy ingyen itallal halabol azert, mert az o csomagjat valasztottad.
 Meg aztan az üdvözlő ital eleg furan hangzik magyarul, szerintem egyaltalan nem bevett dolog - legalabbis még nem.
 Raadasul ez is egy kicsit a sales pitch resze, tehat a hangsuly azon van, hogy nem kell erte fizetni.